codemagic-ci-cd/codemagic-docs/content/yaml-publishing/distribution.md

 To retrieve your Firebase token, follow the instructions in [Firebase documentation](https://firebase.google.com/docs/cli#cli-ci-systems).

-Note that using service account is a more secure option due the granular permission settings.
+Note that using a service account is a more secure option due to granular permission settings.

 Whether you use Firebase token or service account, add it to your environment variables in application or team settings.
 Reference it in `codemagic.yaml` as `$FIREBASE_TOKEN` or `$FIREBASE_SERVICE_ACCOUNT` respectively.